opendistro/for-elasticsearch-docs/docs/sql/odbc.md

 # ODBC driver

-The Open Database Connectivity (ODBC) driver is a read-only ODBC driver for Windows and MacOS that lets you connect business intelligence (BI) applications to the SQL plugin.
+The Open Database Connectivity (ODBC) driver is a read-only ODBC driver for Windows and macOS that lets you connect business intelligence (BI) applications to the SQL plugin.

 ## Specifications